-ContempoSuits.com has deals on double breasted suits that will get you noticed.
-Add a regal air of elegance to your wardrobe when you buy a double breasted suit to wear.
-The double breasted suit gives a welcome change of style for Man looking to mix up his attire.
+Find the double-breasted suit that will get you noticed fast at Contempo.
+Add a regal air of elegance to your wardrobe when you buy a double-breasted suit to wear.
+The double-breasted suit gives a welcome change of style for Man looking to mix up his attire.
 Lucky for you, ContempoSuits.com has them here at cheap prices that are well made and fit great.
 These men's suits have a style, all it's own.
-You will find that the double-breasted suit looks great and will give the wearer a sense of style that just isn't found in a single breast suit.
-Here you can find deals on double breasted suits with either pinstripe patterns, gangster stripe or solid colors as well.
-If it's plaid that catches your eye, we have those kind as well.
+You will find that the double-breasted suit looks great and will give the wearer a sense of style that just isn't found in a single-breasted suit.
+Here you can find deals on double-breasted suits with either pinstripe patterns, gangster stripe or solid colors as well.
+If it's plaid that catches your eye, we have that kind as well.
 Finish your ensemble with some matching Stacy Adams Shoes and you will be all set.
 See what's new in the world of the Dinner Jacket and Tuxedos.
-See the latest jaw dropping Mauri Shoes
+See the latest jaw-dropping Mauri Shoes